 Photographs and artwork

-Digital photographs for Bronze, Silver, Gold and Platinum packages must be in high resolution, at least 72 dpi but no larger than 1mb in size.
+Digital photographs must be in high resolution, at least 72 dpi but no larger than 1mb in size.
 At least 1 of them needs to be 455 x 455.
 Please send to

 advertising@winchester.gov.uk or via www.wetransfer.com.
 Cropping may be necessary at the designer’s discretion.